19hours/sg-statutes/Acts/Companies Act.md

 (b) the address of the registered office of the company in Singapore, or, where the certificate is issued by a branch office, the address of that branch office; and

-(c) the nominal value and the class of the shares and the extent to which the shares are paid up.
+(c) the class of the shares, the amount paid on the shares, the amount (if any) unpaid on the shares and the extent to which the shares are paid up.

+[21/2005 wef 30/01/2006]

 (3) Failure to comply with this section shall not affect the rights of any holder of shares.